-Detailed information about Research Roles (responsibilities and qualifications) of a principal investigator and of study personnel can be found online at: Research Roles | Rutgers Research .
+Detailed information about Research Roles (responsibilities and qualifications) of a principal investigator and of study personnel can be found online at: https://research.rutgers.edu/researcher-support/administrative-offices/human-subjects-protection-program-irbs/research-roles.
 Some funding agencies require the student to be listed as the Principal Investigator of Record.
 HRPP | IRB will work with the student, School or Department, and the Office of Sponsored Research (ORSP) when such requirements apply.